Public administration: Definitions

 More recently, scholars claim that "public administration has no generally accepted definition" because the "scope of the subject is so great and so debatable that it is easier to explain than define."
 Public administration is a field of study (i.e., a discipline) and an occupation.
-There is much disagreement about whether the study of public administration can properly be called a discipline, largely because of the debate over whether public administration is a sub-field of political science or a sub-field of administrative science, the latter an outgrowth of its roots in policy analysis and evaluation research.
+There is much disagreement about whether the study of public administration can properly be called a discipline, largely because of the debate over whether it is a subfield of political science or of administrative science, the latter an outgrowth of its roots in policy analysis and evaluation research.
 Scholar Donald F. Kettl is among those who view public administration "as a sub-field within political science."
-According to Lalor, a society with a public authority that provides at least one public good can be said to have a public administration, whereas the absence of either (or a fortiori both) a public authority or the provision of at least one public good implies the absence of a public administration.
-He argues that public administration is the public provision of public goods in which the demand function is satisfied more or less effectively by politics, whose primary tool is rhetoric, providing for public goods, and the supply function is satisfied more or less efficiently by public management, whose primary tools are speech acts, producing public goods.
+According to Lalor, a society with a public authority that provides at least one public good can be said to have a public administration.
+In contrast, the absence of either (or a fortiori both) a public authority or the provision of at least one public good implies the absence of a public administration.
+He argues that public administration is the public provision of public goods, in which the demand function is satisfied more or less effectively by politics, whose primary tool is rhetoric.
+The supply function is more or less efficiently satisfied by public management, whose primary tools are speech acts and the production of public goods.
 The moral purpose of public administration, implicit in its acceptance of its role, is the maximization of the opportunities of the public to satisfy its wants.

 The North American Industry Classification System definition of the Public Administration sector (NAICS 91) states that public administration "... comprises establishments primarily engaged in activities of a governmental nature, that is, the enactment and judicial interpretation of laws and their pursuant regulations, and the administration of programs based on them."
 This includes "legislative activities, taxation, national defense, public order and safety, immigration services, foreign affairs and international assistance, and the administration of government programs are activities that are purely governmental in nature."

 History

+Antiquity

+Dating back to antiquity, states have required officials like pages, treasurers, and tax collectors to administer the practical business of government.
+Before the 19th century, the staffing of most public administrations was rife with nepotism, favoritism, and political patronage, which was often referred to as a "spoils system".